Head Women's Basketball Coach

 The San Marcos High School product is the Director of Coastal Elite Basketball Academy, a San Marcos based club that was founded in 2003.
 His club started with one team and has since grown to over 35 teams, including both boys and girls teams.
 Coastal Elite is now one of the largest clubs in the state of California.Kroesch holds a bachelor of arts degree from San Francisco State University.

-Damian Cephas is in his fifth season as an assistant coach in Palomar's women's basketball program.
+Damian Cephas is in his sixth season as an assistant coach in Palomar's women's basketball program.
 Cephas is the former head girls basketball coach at Orange Glen High School.
 He is currently the assistant girls basketball coach at San Pasqual High.
 He also serves as a club coach and Girls Director in the Coastal Elite basketball program.

 Cephas played at Escondido High School from 1989-92 and was an all-league and All-CIF San Diego Section selection for the Cougars.
 He still holds school records for scoring, rebounding and shots blocked.